zibler/blog/2021-02/colemak.md

 Something interesting happened today in this journey.
 I was asked to take some notes during a meeting.
 Now, before the switch I was able to do just that and capture almost all the conversations without any problem.
 Granted, there was spelling mistakes, but I would always go back and fix those after the fact.
 However, I was not able to do that today.
 Instead, I had to take notes by hand and then transcribe.
 Not bad, but things like this make me wonder if this is worth it.

+One more thing.
+I am going to focus on accuracy rather than speed.
+I am aiming for 98% initially.
+My average accuracy is 96% out of 259 tests I have taken in monkeytype.com.
+Not bad, but I think that if I focus on accuracy speed will come naturally.

 and if you are wondering....yes...I wrote this with colemak